ttusia/SANS-Workshop-2024/README.md

 ## Questions
 * Why do we do we evaluate the plan vs the terraform directly?
 Although our examples are very simple, terraform can get complex with levels of indirection through the use of multiple files and modules.
 The plan is an output of all that combined and gives us a single file for evaluation.
-* Wahy are my trace statements are not printing.
+* Why are my trace statements are not printing.
 Make sure you are not specifying an output, like ```--output json```, as this will suppress printed messages or trace statements.
 * My tests are passing when they should fail, why?
 OPA evaluation will silently fail if it gets a null reference.
-Try using a print statement (```print(<VARIABLE>```)) of what you are evaluating to see what is being checked.
+Try using a print statement (```print(<VARIABLE>```) of what you are evaluating to see what is being checked.